tireddy2/PQC_JOSE_COSE/draft-ietf-jose-pqc-kem.md

 {::boilerplate bcp14-tagged}

 This document makes use of the terms defined in {{?I-D.ietf-pquip-pqt-hybrid-terminology}}.
-The following terms are repeately used in this specification:
+The following terms are repeatedly used in this specification:

 - KEM: Key Encapsulation Mechanism
 - PQ-KEM: Post-Quantum Key Encapsulation Mechanism